rcdexta/hash19/README.md

            trigger: lambda { |ids| Padawan.find_all ids }, as: 'padawan'
 end
 ```
 This is like a wrapper class for the Jedi collection.
-It collects all `padawan_ids` from the complete JSON, calls `Padawan#find_all`, the bulk-api equivalent of `find`, with a list of ids and injects the content back to the main collection at appropriate places as defined by the json_path in `at`
+It collects all `padawan_ids` from the complete JSON, calls `Padawan#find_all` once, the bulk-api equivalent of `find`, with a list of ids and injects the content back to the main collection at appropriate places as defined by the json_path in `at`

 ## Usage

+To get started, include the Hash19 module in the target class and you are good.

-A detailed documenation of all features can be found below:
+A detailed documentation of all features can be found below:

 ###1.
 Whitelisting attributes
 ```ruby